-Two women, unwitting carriers of the more-infectious B.1.1.7 variant of Covid-19, also known as the UK strain, would infect scores of people in attendance that night on February 8 as they mingled among crowds.
+Two attendees, unwitting carriers of the more-infectious B.1.1.7 variant of Covid-19, also known as the UK strain, infected scores of people on the night of February 8 as they mingled among crowds at N8.
 They were two of four women – arrivals a day earlier on a private jet from Dubai, bound for the city’s high-end commercial sex industry – who had been smuggled out of quarantine at the luxury Sokha Hotel that evening by an unnamed broker.

 In what became known as the February 20 Community Event, an initial 31 cases would be linked to gatherings that first night at N8 and over subsequent days.
 One of the women would reportedly return to the nightclub five times before both were caught returning to quarantine on February 16.

 Two months since the incident, total cases nationwide have spiralled from the low hundreds to the thousands as Cambodia’s house of cards has come crashing down.
 All available evidence for this sharp upturn in cases points to one place, says medical epidemiologist Dr Michael Kinzer.

 “There’s no evidence to suggest that any of [Cambodia’s] cases are not linked to the February 20 importation event,” said Kinzer, an officer with the US public health service posted to the Centers for Disease Control’s Cambodia country office, where he serves as the global health security programme director.

 Though Cambodia had experienced minor outbreaks previously, the surging arrival of B.1.1.7 has overwhelmed test and trace capacity.